CBSE 10 SST Chapter 2 Forest and Wildlife Resources Questions and Answers

 • Hubbardia Heptaneuron (a type of grass)

-4. what happens during 1951 to 1980?
+4. What happens during 1951 to 1980?

 Ans: Between 1951 and 1980, according to the Forest Survey of India, over 26,200 sq. km. of forest area was converted into agricultural land all over India.

-5. what is the Indian Wildlife act?
+5. What is the Indian Wildlife act?

-6. what did the central government do to protect the wildlife?
+6. What did the central government do to protect the wildlife?

-Ans: The central government also announced several projects for protecting specific animals, which were gravely threatened, including the tiger, the one-horned rhinoceros, the Kashmir stag or hangul, three types of crocodiles – freshwater crocodile, saltwater crocodile, and the Gharial, the Asiatic lion, and others.
+Ans: The central government also announced several projects for protecting specific animals, that were gravely threatened, including the tiger, the one-horned rhinoceros, the Kashmir stag or hangul, three types of crocodiles – freshwater crocodile, saltwater crocodile, and the Gharial, the Asiatic lion, and others.
 Most recently, the Indian elephant, black buck (chinkara), the great Indian bustard (godawan), and the snow leopard, etc. have been given full or partial legal protection against hunting and trade throughout India.

 7. What is JFM?